 While your online brand is obviously vital, don’t forget to devote time to your offline personal brand, too.
 Volunteering in the community, sitting on the board of directors of a nonprofit, or mentoring up-and-coming professionals are all admirable ways to contribute to causes you care about while building your brand.

-When it comes to improving your own personal brand, it can be tempting to talk up your achievements and even inflate your image.
-Doing this could help attract clients, but they might not be a great fit for your company, or what you can actually deliver as a vendor.
+When improving your own personal branding strategy, it’s tempting to talk up your achievements and even inflate your image on social media platforms or webinars.
+Doing this could help attract clients.
+However, they might not be the right target audience for your company, or what you actually deliver as a vendor.
 Instead, stay honest about what makes you, you.

 If you’re planning to hire new team members, take on new clients, or just want the public at large to know more about your company, investing some time in your personal branding is a wise move.
 The better you know your brand and include these branding aspects in your social media and website pages, the greater chance you’ll stand out to prospective employees.